check-spelling/check-spelling-docs/Feature:-Suppress-PR-check-when-workflow-changes.md

 ## Background

-Normally in a repository, it makes sense to skip running CI on a push if there's an open PR for the same source branch.
+Normally in a repository, it makes sense to skip running CI on a push if there's an open PR for the same source branch (see [`suppress_push_for_open_pull_request`](https://github.com/check-spelling/check-spelling/wiki/Configuration#suppress_push_for_open_pull_request)) -- otherwise one can get two slightly conflicting reports and in general the reports from the PR side are more accurate wrt what a user should do.

-If the workflow itself changes and it would rely on `pull_request_target`, then the validity of the PR check is void.
+If the workflow itself changes and the PR would rely on `pull_request_target`, then the validity of the PR check is void.

 ## Simple workaround